 Another chance for strong to severe storms Tuesday morning

-SOUTH MISSISSIPPI (WLOX) - Unfortunately, it’s another week where we could see some severe weather in South Mississippi.
-Our next system is expected to bring widespread showers and storms through Tuesday morning, and some of these storms could be strong to severe.
-While this system doesn’t look quite as organized as what we had at the end of March, you’ll want to pay close attention to the weather Tuesday morning.

-A warm front moving north on Monday night will place plenty of moisture over South Mississippi.
-A big cluster of showers and storms originating from Texas and Oklahoma will move eastward through Louisiana on Monday night.
-By Tuesday morning, this system will approach South Mississippi.
-A few showers and storms may develop ahead of the main cluster, but the main system should approach Pearl River County by 7-9 AM.
-These storms will continue eastward through the rest of South Mississippi through 1 PM.
+SOUTH MISSISSIPPI (WLOX) - Unfortunately, it’s another week that severe weather will impact South Mississippi.
+As of Tuesday morning, there have already been some severe storms through Central Mississippi and the Pine Belt.
+Some strong to severe storms are possible in the six coastal counties later this morning and into the early afternoon.
+Harrison, Stone, George, and Jackson Counties are under a Tornado Watch until 2 PM.

+It has become very humid here in South Mississippi this morning.
+A large cluster of showers and storms is passing through the Pine Belt this morning, and there are more showers and storms in Central Louisiana.
+If these hold together and move far enough south, we could see a few strong to severe storms in South Mississippi.
+The timing of these storms has slowed down a little bit.
+The main complex will approach Pearl River County around 9-10 AM.
+If they move far enough south, they’ll continue to pass through around 2 PM.
+However, some forecast models keep the strongest storms north of us.
+This has become a tricky forecast.

-If these storms remain strong to severe, our main threats will be straight line winds over 60 MPH and heavy rainfall.
+If the strongest storms move into South Mississippi, our main threats will be straight line winds over 60 MPH and heavy rainfall.
 There is a low risk for spin-up tornadoes and hail, but it’s not zero.
 Many of us will pick up 1-3″ of rain in a short amount of time.
 Locally higher amounts are possible, too.
-There may be a few showers that linger in the afternoon, but Tuesday evening looks drier.
+There may be a few showers that linger in the late afternoon, but Tuesday evening looks drier.

-There is also a slight (2) risk for severe weather on Wednesday as a frontal system is expected to pass through South Mississippi Wednesday evening.

 You can download our free WLOX First Alert Weather App for the latest weather information, watches, and warnings.